Suhanny14/decentralized-vpn-assignment/task-3-smart-contract/README.md

   - `contracts/` folder
   - `scripts/` folder
   - `test/` folder
-- What is `hardhat.config.js` used for?
+- What is `hardhat.config.ts` used for?

 ---